Bomb threat on American Air flight in New York proves false alarm

-NEW YORK (Reuters) - An American Airlines airplane that was evacuated at New York’s John F. Kennedy International Airport after a bomb threat has been searched and cleared for service, an official said on Sunday.
+NEW YORK, Nov 30 (Reuters) - An American Airlines airplane that was evacuated at New York’s John F. Kennedy International Airport after a bomb threat has been searched and cleared for service, an official said on Sunday.

 American Flight 67 en route from Barcelona, Spain, landed in New York at around noon, according to the Federal Aviation Administration, and was promptly evacuated of passengers and crew.